 The PPCS agent, dynamic C# code generation and the state of MCP

-Sara Lagerquist is the driving force behind the Power Platform Community in Sweden, and it really is an amazing community that she has created, with so many nice people and an amazing vibe overall.
-14-time MVP Gustaf Westerlund held a great presentation about Principal Object Access (POA), a veeery techical topic that he still managed to make very entertaining and fun!
+Sara Lagerquist is the driving force behind the Power Platform Community in Sweden, and it really is an amazing community that she has built, with so many nice people and an amazing vibe overall.
+14-time MVP Gustaf Westerlund held a great presentation about Principal Object Access (POA), a very techical topic that he still managed to make very entertaining and fun!
+Kudos to Gustaf!

 In my presentation I showed a lot of demos (videos - doing live-demos is scary), basically a “best of” what I have posted to LinkedIn in the last couple of months.
-If you are interested, here is a “supercut” containing all the demos that I showed at the event:
+If you are interested, here is a “supercut” with all the demos from the event:

-One of the main themes of the presentation was the creation of the “Power Platform Community Sweden” agent - a chatbot that could help Sara plan events, using a lot of different channels - like Claude Desktop, Teams, Copilot and a custom web app.
-I created an MCP Server for this purpose, that had a couple of simple tools that the agent can use:
+One of the main themes of my presentation was the creation of the “Power Platform Community Sweden” agent - a chatbot that could help Sara plan events and that can be deployed to a lot of different channels - like Claude Desktop, Teams, Copilot and a custom web app.
+I created a MCP Server for this purpose, that had a couple of simple tools that the agent can use:

 - CreateEvent